 Technology is changing at a faster pace than ever and it is important that as a parent or carer of children in the 21st Century you can identify the risks involved and monitor your child’s usage.
 We need to ensure that we provide good internet security and education about the internet.
 Almost all of our pupils use the internet at home and we know that, as parents, it can be difficult to allow children the freedom to develop as responsible individuals while protecting them from the dangers of the internet.
 Increasingly, even at primary school age, younger people are conducting their social life online so parents need to provide guidance to make sure that their children behave safely and responsibly.
 Please help your children by following these key recommendations:

-Talk regularly with your children about their use of technology and how they communicate with people online.
+- Talk regularly with your children about their use of technology and how they communicate with people online.

-Keep computers and other web-enabled devices in family rooms.
+- Keep computers and other web-enabled devices in family rooms.

 At Stone Lodge Academy, we endeavour to educate children about safety in all lessons but it’s important that parents know some key online safety tips too.
 Please remind your children of the following:

-Only message or chat to people that you know in real life
+- Only message or chat to people that you know in real life

-Think very carefully before posting photos
+- Think very carefully before posting photos – Check with an adult

-Always be friendly
+- Always be polite

-Talk to your parents and respect your family’s rules for internet use
+- Talk to your parents and respect your family’s rules for internet use

-Consider setting Parental Restrictions
+- Consider setting Parental Restrictions

-Consider taking devices away at bedtime
+- Consider taking devices away at bedtime

-Consider setting time restrictions
+- Consider setting time restrictions

-Social Networking (Facebook, Twitter, etc.)
+Social Networking (Facebook, Twitter, Instagram, Messenger, Snapchat etc.)

 Social networks like Facebook and Twitter require users to be older than 13 to have a profile.
 Social networks keep children connected to friends and provide a space for self-expression but there are no guarantees of privacy.
 Once anything is uploaded, it is available to anyone on the internet and becomes the property of the social media website.

-Parents must take responsibility for underage use of social networks
+- Parents must take responsibility for underage use of social networks

-Privacy settings should be set as strict
+- Privacy settings should be set as strict

-Children should not post any personal information about themselves online
+- Children should not post any personal information about themselves online

 All messages should be friendly and not critical of people or organisations.
 It can be easy to misinterpret the tone and meaning of on-screen communications and children, in particular, should always check the message before hitting the send button.
 Issues can and often do arise from upsetting communications (these sometimes spill over into school time!).
 Where this occurs we will work with affected pupils and parents to resolve issues and educate children on the importance of appropriate behaviour both inside and outside of school.